-Table 20: eScreening Logging
+Table 20: IRDS Logging

 Note: These values should be adjusted by the system administrator based on VA guidelines instead of kept at their default levels.

-Querying and analyzing the log files is simple because they are text files and use the industry-standard log4j log conventions (INFO, WARN, ERROR, etc.) or built-in Java logging (WARN, SEVERE, etc.) conventions.
+Querying and analyzing the log files is simple because they are text files and use the industry-standard log conventions (INFO, WARN, ERROR, etc.).
 PowerShell or other Windows shell utilities can be used to query the files.
 Some examples are listed in the following table: